 The probably most spectacular way to reach Akureyri from Reykjavik is by helicopter.
 As of now, there are no standard tours, but some of the helicopter companies starting out from the capital area will still bring you up.
 Here’s one of them.

 Mind you, taking the helicopter is certainly not the cheapest option.
 You can expect prices of around 1,000 US-Dollar per person for the two-hour ride.

 Biking is quite popular in Iceland.
 First of all, the wide open landscape is best experienced directly.
 I find that a car or even a bus adds a weird distance to the whole affair.
 Also, Iceland is not exactly the cheapest country and biking around certainly has its appeal to all frugal travelers.
 It’s only an option for the summer, obviously, and even then there can be rains.

-There are a couple of routes, though the F35 is probably the fastest you can take, with the least traffic.
+There are a couple of routes, though the F35 is probably the fastest you can take, with the least traffic, but it’s a gravel road.
 You’d have to have your own tent along, though there are two guest houses on the road (one in Hveradlir, where you’d want to stop anyhow).

 Or you could opt to take the route via Snaeffels peninsula, which certainly is pretty as well, but will take way longer.

 That being said, most people biking around Iceland stick to the south, so I’m not entirely sure making your way that far up north is a good idea.

 Last note: Now you probably didn’t see me mentioning anything about a Reykjavik to Akureyri by train.
 There are no trains in Iceland, so this is, sadly, no possibility.

 I already mentioned there are not too many sights on the way to Akureyri without making a detour.
 But if you start out early enough, you got a couple of lovely options.